Resident of blazing block of flats says fire started in his flat by charging e-bike

 But this ended up exacerbating the fire, and he ran to try and escape the building and alert his neighbours by knocking on nearby doors on the 12th floor.

+At least 30 residents fled the building as plumes of black smoke were seen billowing out of windows.

 “Something was coming from the bike, smoke, so he unplugged it.
-Now the debris, the plastic, the fire caught the whole place, the windows the bed,” Mr Shakat said, speaking through a translator.
+Now the debris, the plastic, the fire caught the whole place, the windows the bed,” Mr Shakat, who had lived in the building for 20 years, said through a translator.

-The resident, who has lived more than 20 years in the block of flats at Stebbing House in Shepherd’s Bush, west London, claimed that no fire alarm had sounded and no water sprinklers had been activated, despite the inferno.
+He claimed that no fire alarm had sounded and no water sprinklers had been activated, despite the size of the fire.

 Hammersmith and Fulham Council, which is understood to manage the building, has been contacted for comment.

-Both Mr Stone and Labour council leader Stephen Cowan, who were on the scene in the aftermath, told the PA news agency they had been advised that the fire alarms had gone off as expected.
+Both Mr Stone and the Labour council’s leader Stephen Cowan, who were at the scene after the fire, told PA they had been advised that the fire alarms had gone off as expected.

-The council has a system called Fire Safety Plus, they said, which has taken steps including installing fire safety doors to help residents stay protected.
+The council has a system called Fire Safety Plus which has taken steps including installing fire safety doors to help residents stay protected.

-The fire was brought under control by around 10.55am, which Mr Cowan said was partly made possible by the lack of flammable product on the building – a crucial difference from the Grenfell Tower.
+The fire was brought under control by around 10.55am, which Mr Cowan said was partly made possible by the lack of flammable cladding – a crucial difference from the Grenfell Tower.

-He told the PA news agency that residents may understandably be “in shock” after the ordeal and that reports of fire alarms failing to sound were understood to be inaccurate.
+He told PA residents may understandably be “in shock” after the ordeal and that reports of fire alarms failing to sound were understood to be inaccurate.

 Labour MP for Hammersmith Andy Slaughter told PA at the scene that work he understood the fire would be “of great concern” and said a full report would be completed to formally establish the cause.